⚑Policy Takeaways

 1. The separation of concerns in web development involves dividing different aspects of a web application into distinct sections, each responsible for a specific part of the functionality.
 HTML is responsible for structure and content, while CSS is for presentation and styling.

-2. We had gone through the design thinking process, where direct user feedback is very important to iterate on products.
-Unlike traditional policy environments, this iteration is possible in digital, because of how quickly changes can be made (e.g. styling, content) and propagated to live apps.
+2. We had gone through the design thinking process, where direct user feedback is very important to iterate on products, as user behaviour is unpredictable.
+Unlike traditional policy environments, iteration based on user feedback is possible in digital, because of how quickly changes can be made (e.g. styling, content) and propagated to live apps.
+Small changes to the styling and content can affect user behaviours and consequently achieve different outsized outcomes.
+Hence, tech companies spend large amounts of time and money to get these small changes right to drive the outcomes and behaviours they want, e.g. tweaking colours, buttons, logos, layout to drive more consumer spending.

 1. Once again, separation of concerns means that different parts of an application can be worked on at the same time.
 In particular, many companies divide their software engineers across frontend and backend engineering.
 We have touched backend (Node.js to run the script.js) for the first time.